liviclee/liviclee.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Technology Expert @<a href='https://www.huawei.com/en/'>Huawei</a>.
-Shenzhen, Guangdong, China
+subtitle: Technology Expert at Huawei Technology Co., Ltd., Shenzhen, Guangdong, China

 profile:
   align: right
   image: lijiawei.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <p>Welcome to Jiawei’s Homepage</p>